-Review of the Album Power of the Dragonflame by Italy's Rhapsody of Fire
+Review of the Album Power of the Dragonflame by Italian Power Metal Band Rhapsody of Fire

 Rhapsody of Fire started their career as Thundercross in 1993, had original vocalist Cristiano Adacher and then Fabio Lione came onto the scene and provided the band with an identity, a vocal identity that they have improved upon.
 Their 2002 album Power of the Dragonflame is the last chapter of the concept album series of the Emerald Sword saga.
 If you recall, there was a song called Emerald Sword on the band’s 1998 album Symphony of Enchanted Lands.